Arhit-Chakrabarti/logisticLAGO/README.md

-per unit costs for the components of the intervention package (*cost*), the vector of minimum (*lower*) and maximum (*upper*) values of the components of the intervention package, desired outcome goal (*pstar*), the estimated *β̂* (*beta*) from fitting a logistic regression model to the observed response, which gives the estimated effect of the corresponding intervention package and the intervention package rolled out at the current stage (*starting.value*) are required.
+per unit costs for the components of the intervention package (*cost*), the vector of minimum (*lower*) and maximum (*upper*) values of the components of the intervention package, desired outcome goal (*pstar*), the estimated (*beta*) from fitting a logistic regression model to the observed response, which gives the estimated effect of the corresponding intervention package and the intervention package rolled out at the current stage (*starting.value*) are required.
 The estimated optimal intervention is given by the function *opt\_int*

 ``` r
 opt_int(cost = cost, beta = beta, lower = lower, upper = upper, pstar = pstar, starting.value = starting.value)